Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Network Parameters

-The learning rate of the optimizer determines how much the model updates its parameters with each iteration.
+The learning rate ($lr$) of the optimizer determines how much the model updates its parameters with each iteration.
 A learning rate that is too small may lead to underfitting, while one that is too large can render the model unstable.
 Therefore, selecting an appropriate learning rate is crucial \citep{murphy2022probabilistic}.
-Fig.~\ref{fig:Plot_learning_rate_loss} illustrates the effect of different learning rates on both the Generator and Discriminator losses.
-As expected, lower learning rates result in fewer outliers in the loss functions, indicating more stable updates.
-Although all models eventually stabilize at a similar level, lower learning rates are preferred.
+A canonical choice in Pix2Pix and other GAN models is $lr = 2\times10^{-4}$.
+In our case too, we found this choice to be appropriate.

 The kernel size refers to the dimensions of the convolutional kernel used in the network, determining how many pixels are combined to produce a new pixel.
 A larger kernel size can capture features spanning several pixels, but it may also incorporate unrelated features.
-As shown in Fig.~\ref{fig:Plot_kernel_size_loss}, the kernel size does not have a significant impact on the loss functions; however, smaller kernel sizes tend to produce more outliers, suggesting that either the Generator or Discriminator may gain an advantage.
-Therefore, a kernel size of 5 is preferred.
+Small kernel sizes are preferable in cases where target images contain finer details or high spatial frequency features.
+Since the ``ground truth'' target images in our case have longer scale gravity darkening features, we have opted for the more canonical choice of kernel size being 5.

-The amount of noise is controlled by two parameters, ``alpha" and ``beta", which indicate the percentage of pixels altered to either white or black — hence the term Salt and Pepper noise.
+The amount of noise is controlled by two parameters, ``alpha" and ``beta", which indicate the percentage of pixels altered to either white or black, hence the term Salt and Pepper noise.
 Here, ``alpha" is applied to the real image, while ``beta" is applied to the generated image.
 Different ratios (``alpha/beta") can lead to varying model performance; however, our results indicate that distinct noise rates do not significantly affect the loss functions.
-Figure~\ref{fig:Plot_noise_loss} shows the loss functions for smaller images ($64 \times 64$), and due to the negligible impact, this analysis was not repeated for larger images.

 The batch size defines the number of images processed simultaneously by the network.
 Smaller batch sizes have been observed to improve generalization \citep{prince2023understanding}.
-As illustrated in Fig.~\ref{fig:Plot_batchsize_loss}, processing two images at once results in fewer outliers.
 However, because a larger batch size significantly increases training time, a batch size of 1 is used.
+Besides, in Pix2Pix cGAN implementations found in literature, this choice is found to be often preferred.